-The Call for Papers 2018 from Luna Press Publishing, is now in pre-order.
+The Call for Papers 2018 from Luna Press Publishing, is now out.
 A Shadow Within: Evil in Fantasy and Science Fiction edited by Francesca T Barbini, is the third CfP coming from Academia lunare.

 Here are the authors you will find in the CfP, and the titles of their papers:

 Teika Bellamy (UK).
 PhD. in Chemical Research from University of London.
 Managing Editor of the independent press, Mother’s Milk Books.
 Writer of science fiction, fantasy, and poetry (under the pen-name of Teika Marija Smits).

 Presenting the paper: “Bluebeard – The Eternal Predator”

 Steph P. Bianchini (Italy).
 Academic and social scientist based in Scotland.
 Historian by education and economist by professional practice, she also writes/reviews speculative fiction.